habbis/techblog/content/post/setup_kvm_virt.md

-Here are some other Open Source Virtualization projects but
+Here are some other Open Source Virtualization projects.

-I am going to setup KVM.

 - KVM - Kernel-based Virtual Machine

 - Xen